Longcroft School Exhibits Student Work At St Mary’s Church

 Teacher Emma Milson added:

-“Longcroft is a good school full of talented young and we feel that their work deserves to be shown off in the town!”
+“Longcroft is a good school full of talented young people and we feel that their work deserves to be shown off in the town!”

 Not only is this a great occasion for students and Longcroft School, which Ofsted judged to be a Good School earlier in the year, but it is also an excellent opportunity for St Mary’s Church to open itself up to the wider community, following on from a successful family open day in June.